-The UE shall abort the mobility and periodic registration update procedure.
+The UE shall abort the registration procedure for mobility and periodic registration update.
 If the rejected request was not for initiating a PDU session for emergency services, the UE shall set the 5GS update status to 5U2 NOT UPDATED and change to state 5GMM-REGISTERED.ATTEMPTING-REGISTRATION-UPDATE.

 The UE shall stop timer T3346 if it is running.